Ask 100 accountants to define what is and what isn't involved in the month-end close process, and you'll get nearly 100 unique responses.

 We'd know.
 Our team talks to accountants every day and have run straight into the realization that there isn't a shared definition of what's involved in the month-end close process.

-Here’s the definition that you probably read in textbooks on what is the month-end close process:
+Here's the definition that you probably read in textbooks on the month-end close process:

-“The month-end close process involves recording and reviewing all financial transactions in the past month.”
+“The month-end close process involves recording and reviewing all financial transactions in the previous month.”

 And like most of what you learned from a textbook, that definition falls flat when facing reality on the ground.

-Recording and reviewing “all financial transactions” is, in most cases, unobtainable.
+Recording and reviewing “all your financial and business transactions” is filled with time-consuming manual processes that make a thorough review, in most cases, unattainable.

 Included In The Month-end Close or Not?

-Case in point, let’s start with some basic accounting procedures.
-Go ahead and ask a group of accountant friends, which of the below are included in their month-end process?
+Case in point, let's start with some basic accounting procedures.
+Go ahead and ask a group of accountant friends, which of the following are included in their month-end process?

 - Recording stock compensation